top of page

 Northside Community Recreation Centre

-9656 Larson Rd
+9656 Larson Rd, Lund, BC

-Proposed Northside Community Recreation Centre Addition
+Northside Community Recreation Centre Expansion

 Thank you to the qathet Regional District (qRD) directors and staff for making this possible!